CaffeineViking/vkhr/readme.md

 4. Now make sure you have the [glfw3](https://www.glfw.org/) external dependency solved
     * **Unix-like:** just install `glfw` with your package manager too
     * **Visual Studio:** pre-built version is already provided for you!
+5. Finally, you'll also need [Embree](https://embree.github.io/) for the hair raytracing back-end:
+    * **Unix-like:** just install `embree` using your package managers
+    * **Visual Studio:** pre-built version is already provided for you!
-5. Generate the `vkhr` project files by targeting your current setup
+6. Generate the `vkhr` project files by targeting your current setup
     * **Visual Studio:** `premake5 vs2017` or my alias `make solution`
         * then open the Visual Studio project in `build/vkhr.sln`
     * **GNU Makefiles:** `premake5 gmake` or just call `make all/run`.
-6. Build as usual in your platform, and run with `bin/vkhr <scene>`.
+7. Build as usual in your platform, and run with `bin/vkhr <scene>`.

 Usage and Documents
 -------------------